Pepijn98/polka-typescript/README.md

 # polka-typescript
 Testing polka in typescript

-Wanted to try out polka using typescript so I wrote some simple typings, they could definitely be improved but it gets the job done for now.
+Wanted to try out polka using typescript so I wrote some simple type definitions, they could definitely be improved but it gets the job done for now.

 Just clone the repo if you want to try it out yourself. \
 `git clone git@github.com:KurozeroPB/polka-typescript.git && cd polka-typescript`